mj1thcjwovt/outlearn-modules/modules/my-outlearn-module.md

 <!-- @section, "title": "How to Use Markdown" -->

 You may have already used Markdown.
 It's an awesome format for technical publishing.
-If you need a refresher, GitHub has a great help-page.
+If you need a refresher, GitHub has a great overview.

 <!-- @link, "url" : "https://help.github.com/articles/markdown-basics/", "task": "I know enough about Markdown." -->